-D8.3 Transportation by Rail and Road
+D8.3 - Transportation by Rail and Road (Appendix D1 - D11)

-- A route risk assessment has been conducted for all major routes typically utilized for the delivery of anhydrous ammonia.
+A route risk assessment must be conducted for all major routes typically used for the delivery of anhydrous ammonia.
 The intent of the risk assessment is to minimize the frequency of travel in high occupancy areas.
-Consult Federal, Provincial and/or Municipal regulations for further instructions regarding prescribed Dangerous Goods Routes. - Employees transporting ammonia have been advised to avoid parking anhydrous ammonia transport units in areas of concentrated population for extended periods of time.
-Consult Federal, Provincial and/or Municipal regulations for further restrictions on the parking of containers of dangerous goods. - Employees transporting ammonia have been advised as to the measures to be taken in case of an emergency.
-This includes: - Ensure safety of those involved in the incident. - Assess and take action in order to protect life, property and environment. - Conduct notifications to activate the emergency response plan.
+Consult federal, provincial and/or municipal regulations for further instructions regarding prescribed dangerous goods routes.

+Employees transporting ammonia must be advised to avoid parking anhydrous ammonia transport units in areas of concentrated population for extended periods of time.
+Consult federal, provincial and/or municipal regulations for further restrictions on the parking of containers of dangerous goods.

+Employees transporting ammonia must be advised as to the measures to be taken in case of an emergency.
+This includes:

-- Mitigate the emergency to the extent that it is safe to do so (i.e., closing of emergency shut-offs). - Employees transporting ammonia have been instructed on the proper methods for minimizing the risk of working alone.
+- Ensure safety of those involved in the incident. - Assess and take action in order to protect life, property and environment. - Conduct notifications to activate the emergency response plan. - Mitigate the emergency to the extent that it is safe to do so (i.e. closing of emergency shut-offs).

+Employees transporting ammonia must be instructed on the proper methods for minimizing the risk of working alone.
 This would include the use of planned check-in times or other suitable measures.